 We hosted my husband’s family and a couple of our friends for Thanksgiving dinner this year so I had a lot of cooking to do; but I still wanted to make a special breakfast for my family of four.
 Cinnamon rolls sounded good and I’ve made them a variety of ways over the years, including store bought.
 This time I revisited an old recipe I’ve had around for about 15 years or so – right out of my 1994 Starbucks Passion for Coffee cookbook.

 I would say these are some of the best cinnamon rolls I can remember eating and all my picky eaters liked them.
 Flaky.
 Sweet.
 Delicious!
 You will just have to try them for yourself – and they are pretty easy to throw together last minute.
 AND they only take about 15 minutes to bake!
+I am using my affiliate links.

 I also made a powdered sugar glaze to pour over them – yum!